Advancing Regional Innovation Program guidelines

-Potential lead applicants will be required to pre-register their proposal outline, which identifies 5 or more project partners and briefly describes scope, primary activities and outreach locations (if known at this stage).
+Potential lead applicants are required to pre-register their proposal outline, which identifies 5 or more project partners and briefly describes scope, primary activities and outreach locations (if known at this stage).

 Pre-registration is not an application and pre-registered parties are not bound to lodge an application.

-Pre-registration will also be used to connect parties interested in applying as a lead applicant, who may not be aware of broader collaborative opportunities in their region.
+Pre-registration is used to connect parties interested in applying as a lead applicant, who may not be aware of broader collaborative opportunities in their region.
 Therefore, if there are multiple registrations from a single region, the department may contact registered parties to seek a joint application where appropriate.